 What is Cortisol?

 Here is a good explanation about cortisol at the Hormone Health Network of the Endocrine Society.
 According to an explanation on their website, cortisol is a steroid hormone made in our adrenal glands.
 It is pumped through our bodies during stressful times.
-As a result, the cortisol increases our heart rate, blood pressure, blood glucose, respiration and muscle tension.
+As a result, cortisol increases our heart rate, blood pressure, blood glucose, respiration, and muscle tension.
 When cortisol is pumping hard, it temporarily shuts down our digestive and reproductive systems since we don’t need them during a crisis.
 Think back on some of your highly stressful situations.
 Do the results of cortisol racing through your body sound familiar to what happened in your body?